List of roller coaster elements: Headchopper

-A headchopper is any point on a roller coaster where the support structure of the ride or the track itself appears to come very close to the passengers' heads.
-All headchoppers are designed so that even the tallest rider, with both hands up, would be unable to touch the structure; although if a rider exceeding the maximum height does board the coaster it could be potentially dangerous.
-Headchoppers are most common on wooden roller coasters but are also found on many steel roller coasters.
+A headchopper is an element where the support structure of the ride or a portion of the track appears to come very close to making contact with passengers, particularly with their heads.
+The illusion is intentional, and headchoppers are designed so that even the tallest rider, with both hands up, would be unable to make contact assuming rider height requirements are being met.
+Headchoppers were originally common elements on wooden coasters but have since become increasingly more common on steel coasters as well.